Well, this post is about the ugliest pattern in my stash, an old Sew Weekly challenge. Here is the pattern, which I found in my stash …

 At MJ Trims I also got this piece of neon-ish yellow Italian leather trim, which I want to use for a matching belt, as featured on two different backings.
 I wanted to keep the vest casual, so I can wear it with white summer suit pants, jeans, skirts, or dresses.
 I will also try to get a dressier belt for an upgraded look, but for now, I am happy with this neon piece.

-it becomes yellow-ish and I am not sure I love it
+the color changes slightly on a different background it becomes yellow-ish and I am not sure I love it |

 I would love to hear your opinion about the backing and belt options!
 Any ideas?